List of Courage the Cowardly Dog characters: Mayan Baker

 Mayan Baker, who appeared in the episode "Courage Meets the Mummy", is the reanimated corpse of a Mayan royal baker.
 In ancient times, the baker served cookies to the Mayan princess until she falsely accused him of stealing cookies and selling them to villagers for money, but the thief was really her trusted royal poobah.
 Thousands of years later, Professor Frith accidentally resurrected the Mummy.
 After attacking him, the Mummy decided to take revenge against Eustace and Muriel.
 He mistakes them for the princess and poobah.
-With some setbacks, the Mummy finally arrives at the farm where Courage hypnotized Eustace and Muriel into thinking they were the Mayan Princess and the Poobah.
+With some setbacks, the Mummy finally arrives at the farm where Courage hypnotizes Eustace and Muriel into thinking they are the Mayan Princess and the Poobah.
 After recreating the situation from thousands of years earlier, Courage surmised that the Baker was framed by the Poobah.
 Satisfied, the Mummy decides to return to his tomb to eternally rest in peace when Muriel gives him Eustace's polka-dotted blanket for his entombment.